 - low levels of communication, language, literacy and numeracy;

-- a lack of nursery provision leading to them being socially, emotionally and academically ill-prepared for learning;
+- a lack of nursery provision leading to delayed social, emotional and academic development;

 - speaking English as an additional language due to them coming from homes where little or no English is spoken;

-- restricted opportunities to enrich and extend learning outside of school due to attending mosque every evening.
+- restricted opportunities to enrich and extend learning outside of school.

-Further information regarding strategies that are implemented using pupil premium funding can be found in our Pupil Premium Strategy below.
-This document includes details of the impact of Pupil Premium funding for the year 2018/19 and details of the planned spending for the year 2019/20.
+Further information regarding strategies that are implemented using pupil premium funding can be found in our Pupil Premium Statement below.
+This document includes details of the impact of pupil premium funding for the year 2018/19 and details of the planned spending for the year 2019/20.